yujie-tao/personal-website/_posts/2019-09-30-drug-reference.md

 ## Development

-This app has end users from both front-end and administrator side.
+This app has end-users from both front-end and administrator side.

 I developed in React Native and Typescript to handle mobile UI, Redux to handle state management, and a React router to handle switching from one screen to another.
 Mobile users for our application interacted with a front-end app available to both Android and iOS.